ledgetech/ledge/README.md

 In the above case, with ESI disabled the client will display a link to the embedded resource.
 With ESI enabled, the link will be removed, as well as the comments around the `<esi:include>` tag.
 The fragment `src` URI will be fetched (non-blocking and in parallel if multiple fragments are present), and the `<esi:include>` tag will be replaced with the resulting body.
 Note the ESI variable substitution for `$(QUERY_STRING)`, allowing you to proxy the parent resource parameters to fragments if required.

+The processor runs ESI instruction detection on the slow path (i.e. when saving to cache), so only instructions which are present are processed on cache HITs.
+If nothing was detected during saving, enabling ESI will have no performance impact on regular serving of cache items.

+### Absolute URIs ###
 Currently fragments to be included must be relative URIs.
 A workaround is to define a relative URI prefix which you pick up in your Nginx config, proxying to an additional origin.

-The processor runs ESI instruction detection on the slow path (i.e. when saving to cache), so only instructions which are present are processed on cache HITs.
-If nothing was detected during saving, enabling ESI will have no performance impact on regular serving of cache items.

 ## Events